sathsidu99/SESY-MD-PAIR/README.md

-# malvin-xpair
+# SESY MD PAIR
-A pair session genarator for all baileys bots by malvin king
+A pair session genarator for all baileys bots by sathsidu